 When it comes to online music catalogs, there are a lot of options out there, which can actually make the process of choosing the right one for you much harder.

-So in this post, we’re going to help you narrow down the options by sharing our top picks for the best video background music options, both free and paid.
+So in this post, we’re going to help you narrow down the options by sharing our top picks for the best video background music options, both free and paid so you can create quality videos for your audience.

 We’ll also explain music licensing and run you through some of the key things to consider when you’re reviewing licensing agreements.
 Licensing can be tricky, and getting this right is super important if you want to avoid your video being demonetized, flagged for copyright infringement, or getting a YouTube strike.
 (Always verify licensing terms for yourself before using any music!)